kendrickw/kendrickw/README.md

 };
 ```

+## 🧩 Open Source & Projects

+Check out the public repositories I have been working on:

+- [Community Database](https://github.com/luumitech/community-db) – A simple and secure way to track, update, and organize member information.

 ## 🎖️ **Holopin badges**
 [![An image of @kendrickw's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/kendrickw)](https://holopin.io/@kendrickw)